Near-lossless $\ell_\infty$-constrained Image Decompression via Deep Neural Network: Introduction

-The main contribution of this work is a novel DCNN system for near-lossless image compression.
-In vigilance against the above identified side effects of the MSE loss and the GAN adversarial loss, we derive a new truncated activation function and add an $\ell_\infty$ fidelity loss function in the DCNN design to prevent over-smoothing structures.
-The resulting neural network is called $\ell_\infty$-CNN in the sequel.
-By imposing a tight error bound on each single pixel, the $\ell_\infty$-CNN can preserve distinct structures of the original image even if they are unusual or statistical outliers.
-To achieve this design objective, we need to make the compression process collaborate with the proposed DCNN-based decompression and generate an $\ell_\infty$ approximation of the original image.
-It happens that the so-called near-lossless image compression methods \cite{near_ke, near_avcibas, near_chen, near_wu}, which were developed for high-end applications of ultra high fidelity requirements, serve our purpose perfectly.
+In order to overcome the above identified drawback of existing techniques, we propose to incorporate an $\ell_\infty$ fidelity criterion in the design of a CNN for the task of compression noise removal.
+The novelty is to impose a tight error bound on each single pixel so that no small structures of the original image can be dropped or distorted.
+To achieve this design objective, we require the compression to be conducted in collaboration with the proposed CNN-based decompression.
+Fortunately, the so-called near-lossless image compression methods \cite{near_avcibas, near_chen, near_wu}, which were developed for demanding high-fidelity applications of machine vision, suit our purpose perfectly.

-In addition to making progress in near-lossless compression, the proposed $\ell_\infty$-CNN has an unexpected success: the proposed $\ell_\infty$-CNN decompressor in conjunction with a collaborative $\ell_\infty$-constrained compressor beats or matches the best of existing lossy image compression methods such as BPG, WebP, J2K, not only in $\ell_\infty$ but also in $\ell_2$ error metric, for bit rates near the threshold of perceptually transparent compression; in effect it lowers the critical bandwidth for perceptually lossless image compression.
-This is achieved by a novel technique of incorporating a suitable $\ell_\infty$ bound in the DCNN activation function and adopting a differentiable $\ell_\infty$ loss function.
-Another benefit of using the $\ell_\infty$ loss term is improved perceptual quality of reconstructed images, as $\ell_\infty$ penalizes the blurring of sharp edges more heavily than $\ell_2$.